 Persons who do not meet the minimum height requirement of 32 inches (81 cm) may not ride.

-Racers who are at least 54 inches (137 cm) tall can strap in and drive their own gas-powered race car.
-Additionally, Guests who are at least 32 inches (81 cm) tall are also invited to drive as long as they are accompanied by someone who is at least 54 inches (137 cm) tall.
+Guests who are at least 54 inches (137 cm) tall can strap in and drive their own gas-powered race car.
+Additionally, Guests who are at least 32 inches (81 cm) tall are also invited to drive, as long as they are accompanied by someone who is at least 54 inches (137 cm) tall.

-The Autopia is the only existing Tomorrowland attraction dating back to Opening Day,1955.
-When the cars first took to the road, they captured America’s fascination with the latest transportation innovation: the “freeway.”
+Autopia is the only existing Tomorrowland attraction dating back to Opening Day in 1955.
+When the cars first took to the road, they captured America’s fascination with the latest transportation innovation, the “freeway.”
 Over the years, the roadways and car styles have been periodically updated for this “automobile utopia,” but the fun is still the same.